Xgameisdabest/dotfiles/README.md

 ## Installation

+> [!NOTE]
+> picom is a dependency that needs to install and build from source in order to work correctly, it has already been listed in the dependencies list so go check it out

 Install most important dependencies
 ```
 sudo apt install i3 polybar rofi ncal neovim alacritty dunst thunar blueman pipewire-pulse pipewire network-manager fzf